magdesign/PocketVJ-CP-exh/docs/html/_sources/08_mapping.rst.txt

     - If the mapped video stutters, decrease the bitrate and resolution or wait until it played a few times.

+    - If its hard to mape due to lags, simple hit the pause button in CP to get more ressources for precise mapping.

 .. image:: _images/08_CP_mapping.png